Adult protection and support

 We all know that children need to be protected but sometimes adults, due to their vulnerabilities, need to be protected too.
 Adult protection is everyone's responsibility.

-“Adult” means an individual aged 16 or over.
+An adult is an individual aged 16 or over.
 Adults at risk have additional support needs and are dependent on others.
 They might be:

 - older people who are dependent on the help of others